ed-fish/Geo-Sign/README.md

-This is the official implementation of the paper **"[Hyperbolic Contrastive Regularisation for Geometrically Aware Sign Language Translation](https://arxiv.org/abs/2506.00129)"** (Under Review).
+This is the official implementation of the paper **"[Hyperbolic Contrastive Regularisation for Geometrically Aware Sign Language Translation](https://arxiv.org/abs/2506.00129)"**.

 Geo-Sign projects pose-based sign-language features into a learnable **Poincaré ball** and aligns them with text embeddings via a geometric contrastive loss.
 This approach improves translation performance by enhancing the model's understanding of the hierarchical relationships between different body parts (body, hands, face).